Why an emergence package?

 First of all: Be, and stay, informed!

 Keep a bit of cash money at home.
 PIN payments may not be available at times of power failures.
 But... that may not be the only problem.
-As cash registers need to be powered as well you may even not be possible to pay at stores anyway.
+As cash registers need to be powered as well you may even not be able to pay at stores anyway.
 But as cash money makes more possible than a plastic card it is a good idea to have some at hand.

 For a really long time of trouble dilute your processed water with mineral water from stocked bottles otherwise just use the mineral water depending on your stock.

 Train your rechargable batteries (powerbanks) by using them once a month or 2 at least and when used be sure to have recharged them.
 Have at least two of them so there will always be a charged one.
 Normal batteries will do well too but keep in mind that they won't last for ever in your stock.
+Take a note of everything in your emergency stock that has an expiration date and be critical: it may last longer.

 Subject menu